graphme-app/website/src/pages/privacy.md

 They have access to errors that may happen when you use our service.
 Please refer to [Stripe's Privacy Policy](https://sentry.io/privacy/) to learn more about how they process data.

-**Axiom:**
+**Logtail:**
-Sentry is our logging system.
+Logtail is our logging system.
-They have access to access logs.
+They have access to various logs such as access logs and system logs.
-Please refer to [Axiom's Privacy Policy](https://www.axiom.co/privacy) to learn more about how they process data.
+Please refer to [Logtail's Privacy Policy](https://betterstack.com/privacy) to learn more about how they process data.

 **Grafana Cloud:**
 Grafana Cloud is our observability system.